BrianWU-S/Machine_Learning/README.md

 * Francois Chollet's "Deep Learning with Python"
 * Zhuge Yue's "The Quest for Machine Learning" (Hulu book)

 They are all very helpful to me.
-The machine learning related projects (codes and their corresponding description, reports) are also included in this repository.
+The machine learning related projects (codes and their corresponding description, reports .etc) are also included in this repository.
 In short, this repository contains a lot of content, and I hope it can be helpful to you.